Worksheet Week 2

 prop 1 prop 2

-• Which proportion of developing and developed countries are democratic?
+• Which proportion of developing and developed countries are dictatorships?

 • Do we verify or falsify our hypothesis at a 95% confidence level?